refnx/refellips/docs/faq.rst

     my_lorentz_material = Lorentz([Am], [Br], [En], Einf)
     my_gaussian_material = Gauss([Am_1, Am_2], [Br_1, Br_2], [En_1, En_2], Einf)

-An example of the Gaussian oscillator is provided in the `Gaussian oscillator`_ notebook.
+A demonstration on how to implement a user defined oscillator/dispersion curve is presented in the `User defined oscillator`_ notebook.
 Parameter values for `Cauchy, Sellmeier`_ and `Lorentz`_ are provided by Horiba.
 Cauchy parameters can also be found on `refractiveindex.info`_.